maxmind/GeoIP2-dotnet/README.md

 `MaxMind.GeoIP2.WebServiceClient` object with your `userID` and `licenseKey`.
 You may also specify the fall-back locales, the host, timeout, or the request timeout.
-You may then call the sync or async method corresponding to the specific end point, passing it the IP address you want to look up.
+You may then call the sync or async method corresponding to the specific end point, passing it the IP address you want to look up or no parameters if you want to look up the current device.

 If the request succeeds, the method call will return a response class for the endpoint you called.
 This response in turn contains multiple model classes,